melleprise/statistics-for-wp-free-simple-save/README.md

 = Are there any external accounts required? =

-No, WP Statistics Free - Simple & Easy is fully self-contained.
+No, Statistics for WP - Free, Simple & Save is fully self-contained.

 == Changelog ==